 This study addresses the above research challenges by focusing on the following four questions: 1) How does calibration procedure for using multisite data effect the accuracy and uncertainty of distributed models used for streamflow predictions at ungaged sites, 2) what effects do increased parameter complexity have on distributed model calibration and prediction, 3) how much degradation in model accuracy and uncertainty can be expected for interior flow estimation based on a calibration procedure using only the basin outlet, and 4) how do different calibration formulations for a distributed model alter projections of streamflow at ungaged sites under climate change conditions?
 These questions are considered in an application of a distributed version of the daily HYMOD hydrologic model to the Kabul River basin in Afghanistan and Pakistan.
-To address these research questions, high performance computing is utilized to manage the computational burden that often hinders such explorations, a relatively recent technique employed in hydrological modeling research (Laloy & Vrugt, 2012; Zhang, et al., 2013).
+To address these research questions, high performance computing is utilized to manage the computational burden that often hinders such explorations (Laloy & Vrugt, 2012; Zhang, et al., 2013).

 Study area